jonnonz1/nz-statute-book/acts/public/1988/securities-markets-act-1988.md

 ## Part 5 — Enforcement and remedies

-### Subpart 1 — Commission's enforcement powers
+### Subpart 1 — FMA's enforcement powers

 **Prohibition and corrective orders**

-### 42 When Commission may make prohibition and corrective orders
+### 42 When FMA may make prohibition and corrective orders
-The Commission may make a prohibition order or a corrective order, or both, in accordance with this subpart if it is satisfied that, by engaging in any conduct, a person has contravened, or would contravene,—
+The FMA may make a prohibition order or a corrective order, or both, in accordance with this subpart if it is satisfied that, by engaging in any conduct, a person has contravened, or would contravene,—
   (a) a market manipulation prohibition or exemption or the general dealing misconduct prohibition:
   (b) an investment advisers' or brokers' obligation or exemption:
   (c) section 36A(1) (no holding out as securities exchange unless registered) or an exemption from that section: